"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

-What I mean here is; your content title should either get the reader “Curious” to want to know more or it says the “Benefits” the user stands to gain by reading your content.
+Your content headline should convey one of these elements to trigger the attention of the reader.
+It should either get the reader “Curious” to want to know more or it says the “Benefits” the user stands to gain by reading your content.

-Furthermore, depending on the information you’re presenting, your article title should show an element of “Credibility” on the subject matter to convince or demonstrate to the reader that the content he/she is reading is backed by an expert advice.
+Also, your article title should show an element of “Credibility” on the subject matter.
+It needs to convince or demonstrate to the reader that the content is backed by expert advice.

-Despite all the search results presented by Google for the search phrase “SEO link building strategies” are from credible sources, one headline stood apart from the rest and in my opinion, will get the lion share of CTR.
+Despite all the search results presented by Google for the search phrase “SEO link building strategies” are from credible sources.
+One headline stood apart from the rest and in my opinion, will get the lion’s share of CTR.

-It is either your articles headline promise to deliver certain benefits to the user, pronounce an announcement of places, thing, events, person, product or services, convey the idea of educating the reader, ask question that needs the reader to share his knowledge etc……..
+It is either your article’s headline promise to deliver certain benefits to the user.
+Or it pronounces an announcement of places, things, events, persons, products, or services.
+Also, it could convey the idea of educating the reader and or, asking a question, etc.

 At most keep each paragraph 3 – 4 lines maximum, and 68 characters long in width or a maximum of 15 words per line.

-Chunky blocks of text get the eyes tired of reading quickly and is never inviting to users interest of reading.
-Your content should be at front and center of the page, readers shouldn’t need to move eyes across the page to read the first and last words in a sentence.
+Chunky blocks of text get the eyes tired of reading quickly and are never inviting to the user’s interest in reading.
+Your content should be at the front and center of the page.
+Readers shouldn’t need to move their eyes across the page to read the first and last words in a sentence.

-And occasionally one sentence paragraph is needed – like this one.
+And occasionally a one-sentence paragraph is needed – like this one.

-There are also some important reasons you need to keep in mind why your paragraphs need to be shorter ones.
+There are also some important reasons you need to keep in mind why your paragraphs need to be shorter.

-- Most people don’t read articles in full, they scan through it.
+- Most people don’t read articles in full; they scan through them.

-- Shorter paragraphs reduce the chances of committing errors or typo in your writing.
+- Shorter paragraphs reduce the chances of committing errors or typos in your writing.